MicrosoftDocs/bot-docs/articles/bot-service-resources-app-insights-keys.md

 ---
-title: Application Insights keys | Microsoft Docs
+title: Application Insights keys - Bot Service
 description: Learn how to get Application Insights keys to add telemetry to a bot.
 author: v-ducvo
 ms.author: kamrani